ejbest/proxmox-terraform-vm/README.md

 # Proxmox Terraform Example
-This Terraform module provides a foundational setup for deploying virtual machines and containers on Proxmox VE.
-It encapsulates common configurations and best practices, allowing for consistent and repeatable deployments.

-# Proxmox Terraform VM Deployment Example

 This repository provides a Terraform example for deploying a virtual machine (VM) to a Proxmox VE server.
 It demonstrates how to use the Terraform Proxmox provider to provision a VM in a local environment, mirroring the experience of deploying VMs in cloud environments like AWS, Azure, GCP, or even VMware.

-## Why Use This Example?

-* **Learn Terraform Without Cloud Costs:** If you're new to Terraform or want to practice your skills without incurring cloud provider charges, this example offers a cost-effective solution.
-* **Familiar Cloud Deployment Experience:** This example aims to replicate the Terraform workflow used for deploying VMs in popular cloud platforms, making the transition to cloud infrastructure easier.
-* **Pre-Cloud Terraform Practices:** Showcases how VM deployment was handled with Terraform before widespread cloud adoption, providing a historical perspective.

-## Learning Resources
-# Proxmox Terraform VM Deployment Example
-This repository provides a Terraform example for deploying a virtual machine (VM) to a Proxmox VE server.
-It demonstrates how to use the Terraform Proxmox provider to provision a VM in a local environment, mirroring the experience of deploying VMs in cloud environments like AWS, Azure, GCP, or even VMware.
 - For production environments, you'll typically use Terraform within CI/CD pipelines alongside other tools.
-This example focuses on basic VM deployment.
+    * This example focuses on basic VM deployment.
 However, it's essential to understand that real-world Terraform usage involves more complex workflows and integrations.

-## Why Use This Proxmox Terraform Example for Learning?

-This example is specifically designed to be a valuable learning tool for several key reasons:

 -Cost-Effective Practice:**
     * Cloud platforms are excellent, but they come with costs.
-This Proxmox setup lets you practice Terraform with real virtual machines without incurring those costs.
+    * This Proxmox setup lets you practice Terraform with real virtual machines without incurring those costs.
 You can experiment, make mistakes, and learn from them without worrying about a hefty bill.
     * This is especially crucial for beginners who want to explore Terraform's capabilities without financial risk.
     * Any working server / desktop / laptop will work to get started.
 - Hands-On, Tangible Results:**